 - Determinants of a square matrix (up to 3 × 3 matrices), minors, properties of determinants, cofactors and applications of determinants in finding the area of a triangle.
 Adjoint and inverse of a square matrix.
 Consistency, inconsistency, and the number of solutions of the system of linear equations by examples, solving system of linear equations in two or three variables (having a unique solution) using the inverse of a matrix.

 UNIT III: CALCULUS

-- Continuity and Differentiability Continuity and differentiability, the derivative of composite functions, chain rule, derivatives of inverse trigonometric functions, derivative of implicit function.
+- Continuity and Differentiability Continuity and differentiability are the derivative of composite functions, chain rules, derivatives of inverse trigonometric functions, and derivatives of implicit functions.
 Concepts of exponential, logarithmic functions.
 Derivatives of x e log and x e.
 Logarithmic differentiation.
-The derivative of functions expressed in parametric forms.
+The derivative of functions is expressed in parametric forms.
 Second-order derivatives.
 Lagrange’s and Rolle’s Mean Value Theorems (without proof) and their geometric interpretations

 - Applications of Derivatives Applications of derivatives: Rate of change, increasing/decreasing functions, tangents, and normals, approximation, maxima and minima (first derivative test motivated geometrically and second derivative test given as a provable tool).
 Simple problems (on basic principles, understanding of the subject, and real-life situations).

 - Integrals Integration is an inverse process of differentiation.
 Integration of a variety of functions by substitution, by partial fractions and by parts, only simple integral.
 Definite integrals as a limit of a sum.
 Fundamental Theorem of Calculus (without proof).
 Evaluation of definite integrals, basic properties of definite integrals.